 Prerequisite, H.E.
 188 or equivalent.
 Problems to develop original discrimination and techniques in costume design, developed with the means of draping fabrics.

-398. FOOD SERVICE.
+A problem is selected and done on the student's own initiative.

+398. FAMILY MEAL MANAGEMENT.
 (Summer Session only.)
 Four hours credit.

 This course is planned to give the graduate student further opportunity to develop her skill in the preparation and service of meals.
 Individual responsibility is stressed and homelike occasions are duplicated as nearly as possible in the laboratory situation.